yuyu2172/Deep-Metric-Learning-CVPR16/README.md

 # Deep Metric Learning via Lifted Structured Feature Embedding
 This repository has the source code and the Stanford Online Products dataset for the paper "Deep Metric Learning via Lifted Structured Feature Embedding" (CVPR16).
 The paper preprint is available on [arXiv](http://arxiv.org/abs/1511.06452).
+If you just need the Caffe code, check out the Github [Submodule](https://github.com/rksltnl/Caffe-Deep-Metric-Learning-CVPR16).

 ## Citing this work
 If you find this work useful in your research, please consider citing: